hodori0719/Eventi/README.md

 # Eventi #

-A Discord bot which expands the built-in Event function for community-wide use.
+A Discord bot which expands the built-in Event function for large communities.

 To build, Eventi requires a Discord Application token from the Discord Developer Portal and a Google Calendar synth account added to the .env file.
 Also requires a MongoDB database.